CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/2-quantum-espresso/README.md

 ```
 sbatch job.sh
 ```
-Once the calculation is executed, you will find the output written to the file `pw-si.log`.
+Once the calculation is executed, you will find the output written to the file `pw-si.out`.

 ### Parsing QE output

 So, what happened when we ran the job?
 In summary, QE iteratively converged the eigenvectors and eigenvalues of the Si system starting from an initial guess.
 Before looking at details of the output file, let's check if the calculation has completed successfully.
-You can determine this by checking the end of the output file (`pw-si.log`) for the following completion message.
+You can determine this by checking the end of the output file (`pw-si.out`) for the following completion message.

 ```
 =------------------------------------------------------------------------------=